-‘Extreme Empathizers’ Could Help Reveal the Origins of Human Cooperation
+What the World’s Most Sociable People Reveal About Friendliness

 Monkaba, now 33, has been exceptionally sociable all his life.
 At elementary school, he was known as “the Mayor” for the way he would enthusiastically greet anyone and everyone walking past him, his mother, Terry, tells me.
 And at social gatherings, he would compulsively compliment everyone on their appearance.
 “It would be, ‘What a lovely yellow dress you have on.’
 Or ‘Is that a new hairdo?’ and ‘I love your nail polish,’” Terry says.
 Her son was so charming that her friends used to suggest that he work as an emcee for charity events.

-Monkaba’s “hypersociality” is just one sign of his rare genetic condition.
-Williams syndrome affects about one person in 10,000, and some who have it are so impulsively affectionate, and so devoid of our typical social inhibitions, that they will hug complete strangers on the street, says Jocelyn Krebs, the president of the Williams Syndrome Association and the mother of a boy with the condition.
+Monkaba’s “hyper-sociality” is just one sign of his rare genetic condition.
+Williams syndrome affects about one person in 10,000, and some who have it are so impulsively affectionate, and so devoid of our typical social inhibitions, that they will hug complete strangers on the street, says Jocelyn Krebs, the president of the Williams Syndrome Association (WSA) and the mother of a boy with the condition.
 “There is a desperate need for human contact, and they have zero social anxiety about the approach and opening [of a conversation],” she says.

 Read: A short history of empathy